 You know what?
 I’ll take it.
 It’s better than a #1 Teacher Mug.

 Seriously, when in doubt, go with a gift card.
 Teachers have enough mugs, and lotions and ornaments.
 They get frames and bath gels and red mouse candles on real mouse traps.

 But really, teachers just want to buy another book or drink their vanilla latte while shopping in the Target dollar bin or go frisbee golfing with their new disc.

 And those are the gifts I’m more than happy to give.

-If you’re looking for something more personal or crafty, click here for 22 Sweet Teacher Appreciation Gift Ideas That Teachers Will Love.
+If you’re looking for something more personal or crafty or more cutsie, you’ll love these 22 Sweet Teacher Appreciation Gift Ideas That Teachers Will Love.